OS2Forms/os2forms8/README.md

     ```
     fin init
     ```
-* Script to reinstall drupal from scratch based in os2forms8 profile:
+* Script to reinstall drupal from scratch based on os2forms8 profile:

     ```
     fin rebuild-test
     ```
-* Add trusted host to settings.php:
+* Add trusted host patterns to settings.php:

     ```
     $settings['trusted_host_patterns'] = ['^os2forms8\.docksal$'];
     ```

-* The installation should now be available on url: `http://os2forms8.docksal` and ready for further development, eg. by adding a `custom` folder to `web/modules`, `web/themes` and `web/profiles`.
+* The installation should now be available on url: `http://os2forms8.docksal` and ready for further development, eg. by adding a `custom` directory to `web/modules`, `web/themes` and `web/profiles`.

 ### Drupal settings